dleufer/dleufer-study-journal/README.md

 # Daniel's Study Journal

-88888

 The repo is now mine.
 Prepare for an onslaught of notes.
-I want to push to check if it works.

 To Publish:
 * Type "./scripts/publish.sh" from terminal in your Journal directory